andersinno/kolga/README.md

 ## TL;DR
 - Write a Dockerfile for your project

-- Add liveness and readiness probes: /healthz and /readiness should respond with 200 OK when the application is ready to serve requests
+- Add liveness and readiness probes: `/healthz` and `/readiness` should respond with `200 OK` when the application is ready to serve requests

 - Make sure everything that needs to be configured can be configured with a environment variable.
 For example:
-    - Satabase URL
+    - Database URL
     - Media file storage, S3-combatible object storage in testing and production

 - Add secrets to CI/CD environment variables starting with `K8S_SECRET_`

-- Make sure the application listens on port 8000 or set SERVICE_PORT
+- Make sure the application listens on port 8000 or set `SERVICE_PORT`

 - Import the CI config for your CI/CD pipeline, for GitLab for example:
 ```yaml